chickensouple/experiments/tensorflow_mpc/README.md

 ## Dependencies
-Code has been tested with the following packages:
+The code has been tested with the following packages:

 * Python3.6
   * tensorflow 2.1
   * numpy 1.18.2
   * scipy 1.4.1
   * matplotlib 3.2.1